 This all plays into now being constantly on top of diplomatic strategy – other civilization leaders even have little heads that bounce on their turn, complete with an emoticon.
 You can even enact a Casus Belli in the event of not having demands fulfilled, reducing your war penalties.
 Ghandi is still an asshole, unfortuately.

 The last remaining sizeable change is that you can now stack units again – but not in the way you think.
 Support units like siege towers, battering rams, or anti-tank/aircraft guns can stack with regular military units.
 You can also link the two together, further simplifying your movements.

 Coming from this, you can now form corps and armies with two or three of the same units together, respectively.
 This gives the new, singular unit a big strength bonus and helps remove the clutter of having an entire map filled with units.
 While this isn’t the stacking some fans may want, I feel it’s a nice middle-ground.

 Ultimately I feel like sometimes there could be simply too many variables going on in game for some players, most especially with the new policy card system.
 There are tons of potential policies to implement, however I feel like sometimes they’re too specific or simply not needed for certain playstyles.

 Firaxis has experimented with the in-game music a bit via this new procedural music playing system.
-As you meet other players or AI bots, you’ll start to hear their civilization’s musical tunes being mixed in with your own.
+As you meet other players or AI bots in Civilization VI, you’ll start to hear their civilization’s musical tunes being mixed in with your own.
 This new system is a great idea marred by annoying inconsistencies.